How to Find the Best Meal Replacement Shakes for Crohn’s Disease

 🚫 Avoid Food Additives

-This can lead to gut dysbiosis, or an imbalance in gut bacteria, which is linked to the development of Crohn’s disease (Microorganisms, 2022; Int J Mol Sci, 2022).
+These shifts, known as gut dysbiosis, have been linked to the development of Crohn’s disease (Int J Mol Sci, 2022).

-A dysbiotic gut microbiome thus makes you both more susceptible to inflammation, and less able to fight it.
+A dysbiotic microbiome thus makes you more susceptible to inflammation and less able to fight it.

 ⚠️ Here is a list of the most common food additives in meal replacements: